azazel7/BigData-Lab/installation_guides/windows.md

     8. Select `PATH` under `User variables for <your username>` and click `Edit...`.
 If it doesn't exist, create it by clicking `New...`!
     9. Add the previously created PYTHONHOME variable to your PATH along with its Scripts folder (e.g. `%PYTHONHOME%;%PYTHONHOME%\Scripts`).
-Note: Don't erase the other values in the PATH variable, just append to the list using a semi-colon before entering the Python executable path.
+Note: Don't erase the other values in the PATH variable, just **prepend** to the list using a semi-colon before entering the Python executable path.
     10. Press OK on both screens to finalize the changes.
 4. You should now be able to open your Command Prompt and enter `python --version` to obtain the installed Python version, as well as, `pip --version` to obtain the installed version of the Python